TomerFi/aioswitcher/docs/scripts.md

   -v, --verbose         include the raw message
   -c DEVICE_TYPE, --device-type DEVICE_TYPE
                         the type of the device
+  -k TOKEN, --token TOKEN
+                        the token for communicating with the new switcher devices.
   -d DEVICE_ID, --device-id DEVICE_ID
                         the identification of the device -i IP_ADDRESS, --ip-address IP_ADDRESS